Stabilizing Native Low-Rank LLM Pretraining: Implementation details

 \subsection{Model Configurations}

-For our main experiments, we evaluate three model scales: Transformer-S (134M), Transformer-M (500M), and Transformer-L (780M).
+For our main experiments, we evaluate three model scales: Llama-134M, Llama-500M, and Llama-780M.
 For low-rank variants, we apply a rank ratio of 0.25, reducing the effective rank to $0.25 \times n$ where $n$ is the input dimension.
 Table~\ref{tab:main_models} summarizes the architectural configurations for these models.